 Are there up and coming young photographers with excellent portfolios?
 Of course there are, and more power to them as healthy competition is essential, but experience is still a valuable commodity that should figure high in a client's list of requirements.
 Is this just sour grapes and wallowing in self-pity by me and my ilk?
 I'd like to think not and that quality, like cream, will always rise to the top.

-The key, of course, is to continue to learn and enjoy a job such as ours, where every day is different and challenging.
+The key, of course, is to continue to learn and enjoy a job such as mine, where every day is different and challenging.

 Ramblings - The Wayward Thoughts of a Photographer